Transform-education-org-uk

-In short, how might the experience of Covid-19 and the associated lockdown drive change in our schools, colleges and universities, in childcare and adult education settings, in pupil referral units, alternative provision and special education, and in training and development programmes, and how can professionals, learners and other stakeholders in these settings own these changes and help to shape them?
+The intention is to open up a discussion, rather than to establish a ‘party-line’, so expect these posts to be eclectic in their range.
+What unites them is a progressive ethos and a shared concern about the nature of teaching and learning as we approach the middle decades of the twenty-first century.
+What kind of change do we want and need to see in our schools, colleges and universities, in childcare and adult education settings, in pupil referral units, alternative provision and special education, and in training and development programmes, and how can professionals, learners and other stakeholders, such as parents and employers, in these settings own these changes and help to shape them?

-To this end, please give us your feedback on the pieces that are posted, and contact us if you’d like to join the debate by offering a post yourself.
-We’re happy to re-post blogs first published elsewhere, provided that we have permission to do so.
+To this end, please give us your feedback on the pieces that are posted and contact us if you’d like to join the debate by offering a post yourself.
 In particular, we’re keen to capture the voices of professionals, practitioners and service users – those so often ignored in policy debates.

 Why building the capacity for lifelong learning can’t wait until school’s over!